Lackawanna Truck Accident Lawyers

 What Is the Time Limit for Filing a Truck Accident Claim in New York?

-In New York, the statute of limitations for most personal injury claims, including those involving truck accidents, is generally three years from the date of the accident.
-Failing to file within this period may result in the loss of the right to pursue compensation.
+In New York, the “statute of limitations” for most personal injury claims is generally three years from the date of the accident: Failing to file within this period may result in the loss of the right to pursue compensation.
 However, there may be exceptions or special circumstances that could alter this timeframe.
+For example, if a governmental entity is involved, a notice of claim typically must be filed within 90 days.
+Additionally, if the accident caused a fatality, the statute of limitations for a wrongful death action is generally two years.

-How Do Truck Accident Cases Differ from Other Types of Car Accidents?
+How Do Truck Accident Cases Differ From Other Types of Car Accidents?

 Truck accident cases often involve additional legal considerations not typically present in standard car accidents.
 The trucking industry is subject to specific federal and state regulations, such as those enforced by the Federal Motor Carrier Safety Administration (FMCSA).
 These rules govern driver qualifications, hours of service, maintenance schedules, and cargo standards.
+Moreover, commercial trucking companies and their insurers often have significant legal resources dedicated to minimizing payouts, which can make it more difficult for claimants to recover compensation without legal support.